-Choosing a Paint Shield
+Choosing The Right Paint Shield

 You probably already know that having the right tool is crucial to producing exceptional results.
 Paint shields provide you a barrier that stops you from painting “outside of the lines”.

-Paint shield are often called:
+Paint shield is often called:

 - Trim guards